mylonasartist/serializer/README.md

   - Dynamic proxies, e.g. java.lang.reflect.Proxy.
   - With runtime byte code modification.
 - Inherited state not yet serialized - see the TODO.
+- Multidimensional arrays are not yet supported - see the TODO.